Manuscript Details

 Outcome Measure Timing of Follow-Up Rating Direction of Effect Effect Size (Absolute Value) Stastical Significance Sample Size Sample Description

-Health insurance coverage for the child (%) 15 months old High
+Health insurance coverage for the child (%), fixed effect random slope method 15 months old High

 Health insurance coverage for the child (%), restricted maximum likelihood method 15 months old High